Artificial selection of communities drives the emergence of structured interactions: Discussion

-We chose to analyze an idealized model in order to achieve analytical tractability.
-Although it can be argued that disordered models are an oversimplification of real communities, they provide null expectations for collective properties.
-Moreover, the actual strength of ecological interactions is unknown in most microbial communities.
-Given this state of affairs, and that not all detailed properties of the interactions are expected to matter in shaping the general behaviors of ecosystem, the statistical approach appears a valuable method for identifying general prescriptions relevant even in experiments \cite{barbierGenericAssemblyPatterns2018, hu_emergent_2021}.
+We chose to analyse an idealised model in order to achieve analytical tractability.
+If disordered models are certainly an oversimplification of real communities, they have the double advantage of not relying on detailed descriptions of the community, and of providing null expectations for how collective properties would evolve in the absence of species-level constrains.
+In fact, the actual strength of ecological interactions is unknown in most microbial communities.
+Statistical approaches, that represent interactions in terms of a few key parameters, can then be a valuable method for identifying general prescriptions relevant in experiments \citep{barbierGenericAssemblyPatterns2018, hu_emergent_2022}.

-This model may be extended in several meaningful ways.
-Instead of modelling species interactions through direct effects, one could include explicitly the resources that are consumed or exchanged \cite{williamsArtificialSelectionSimulated2007,cuiDiverseCommunitiesBehave2021,changEngineeringComplexCommunities2021a}.
-Given the equivalence of the Lotka-Volterra and MacArthur models when resource dynamics is much faster than the ecological one, we do not expect this extension to qualitatively affect the main results of our work.
-However, a formulation in terms of resource consumption would connect theoretical results to experiments exploring the metabolic foundations of ecological interactions in microbial communities \cite{faustMicrobialInteractionsNetworks2012a,estrelaMultiReplicatedEnrichmentCommunities2021}.
-Especially, this may guide the choice of more realistic interaction matrices, such as sparse networks \cite{marcusLocalCollectiveTransitions2021, buninDirectionalityCommunitylevelSelection2021}, or networks with empirical biases \cite{machadoPolarizationMicrobialCommunities2021}.
+The model we have studied may be extended in several meaningful ways.
+Instead of modelling species interactions through direct effects, one could include explicitly the resources that are consumed or exchanged \citep{williamsArtificialSelectionSimulated2007,cuiDiverseCommunitiesBehave2021,changEngineeringComplexCommunities2021a}.
+Given the equivalence of the Lotka-Volterra and MacArthur models when resource dynamics is much faster than the ecological one, we expect that our main results qualitatively hold in this case too.
+However, a formulation in terms of resource consumption would connect theoretical results to experiments exploring the metabolic foundations of ecological interactions in microbial communities \citep{faustMicrobialInteractionsNetworks2012a,estrelaMultiReplicatedEnrichmentCommunities2021}.
+Especially, this may guide the choice of more realistic interaction matrices, such as sparse networks \citep{marcus_local_2022, buninDirectionalityCommunitylevelSelection2021}, or networks with empirical biases \citep{machadoPolarizationMicrobialCommunities2021}.